umibana/DotFiles/README.md

 # Features #

-* dwm built off of LukeSmith's build, with added patches such as: fancybar, movereise,  attachbottom, more layouts and cfacts
+* dwm built off of LukeSmith's build, with added patches such as: awesomebar, movereise,  attachbottom, more layouts and cfacts
 * dwmblocks with various modules such as: wifi, bluetooth, dual battery status, memory usage, temperature, etc.
 * riced ncmpcpp with cover art
 * riced dunst with mpd notifications
 * mpv with shaders and upscalers
 * scripts for powermenu and select layout
 * firefox with custom css
+* Doom Emacs with my config

 # Before Installing #